Geonkick-Synthesizer/geonkick/README.md

 ##### Build & install Geonkick

-Clone the Geonkick code repository, compile and install
+Clone the Geonkick code repository, compile and install.

+Note: It is recommended to use the release version (see repository tags).

         git clone https://gitlab.com/geontime/geonkick.git
         mkdir geonkick/build